 Figure 8.
 Zone correspondence to the die faces

-This procedure will be performed after the check time before every qualifying match so the starting position of the car and the distances between the track borders are different in every match.
+This procedure will be performed after the check time before every qualifying round so the starting position of the car and the distances between the track borders are different in every challenge round.